MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/plan/Plan-Software-Defined-Networking.md

 author: vhorne
 ---
 # Plan Software Defined Networking

+>Applies To: Windows Server Technical Preview

-The topics in this section provide deployment planning and prerequisite information about the Software Defined Networking technologies that are included in Windows ServerÂ® 2016 Technical Preview.
+The topics in this section provide deployment planning and prerequisite information about the Software Defined Networking technologies that are included in Windows Server® 2016 Technical Preview.

 This section includes the following topics.
 - [Plan a Software Defined Networking Infrastructure](../../sdn/plan/Plan-a-Software-Defined-Network-Infrastructure.md)